ai4science-amsterdam/ai4science-amsterdam.github.io/pages/events.md

 #### Data Science Day, AI for Science: opportunities and challenges

-Join us for presentations by Prof. dr. Paul Groth (Scientific director Data Science Centre) and dr. Bernd Ensing (Director FNWI AI4Science Laboratory).
+Join us for presentations by
+- [Prof. dr. Paul Groth][5], scientific director Data Science Centre

-* When: 18 October 2024, 10.30-12.00 hr
-* Where: Lab42 Room tba, Science Park, Amsterdam
+- [Dr. Bernd Ensing][6], director FNWI AI4Science Laboratory

+followed by a panel discussion with our speakers and
+- [Dr. Daniela Huppenkothen][7], staff researcher at SRON Netherlands and Data Science fellow at the University of Washington
+- [Prof. Alfons Hoekstra ][8], scientific director of the new FNWI Molecular and Material Design hub

 This event delves into the evolving role of Artificial Intelligence (AI) in scientific research, exploring the intersection